Post Leaving Certificate (PLC) courses

 In general, you should have finished your secondary education and completed your Leaving Certificate to be eligible for a PLC course.

 However, you may be able to apply for a PLC course if you have not completed your Leaving Certificate.
-If you have work experience relevant to the course on offer or think you can demonstrate a particular ability in that area, you should write to the college where the course will take place.
-Explain your circumstances in the letter and ask to meet the co-ordinator of the course.
+If you have work experience relevant to the course or think you can show an ability in that area, you should contact the college where the course will take place.
+Explain your circumstances and ask to meet the co-ordinator of the course.

 PLC course fees